ddella/OpenSSL/Public Key Anatomy/README.md

 # OpenSSL RSA Public Key Anatomy
-**This applies to RSA keys only**.
+**This applies to RSA key only**.
 In this example I'm using a 512-bit public key.
 This is consider very insecure and should **never** be used in production.
-When we say a *512-bit public key*, it's the size of modulus, which is one component of the public key.
+For RSA, when we say a *512-bit key*, it's the size of modulus, which is one component of the public and private key.
 The RSA Public Key is derived from the Private Key.
 We never generate a public key.
 We always generate a private key and that private key has the public key.
 They are both mathematically related.
 ## How big is a 512-bit key
 Just to give you an idea of how large is a 512-bit number, it would look like: